 Telephone: 416-289-5000, ext.
 2569

-Centennial College's Culinary Skills program is well rounded but takes just one year to complete.
-During that time, the program emphasizes sourcing local food products from around Ontario and learning the art of seasonal cooking.
+Centennial College's Culinary Skills program is well-rounded, and takes just one year to complete.
+This college certificate program emphasizes sourcing local food products from around Ontario and learning the art of seasonal cooking.

-In your Chef Training courses you learn to prepare exquisite menus and dishes inspired by global food trends and flavours from industry-leading chef faculty.
-These dedicated instructors provide you with the learning experience you need to succeed by helping you to understand that a career in the culinary field is fuelled by passion and rewarded through skill development.
+You will learn to prepare exquisite menus and dishes inspired by global food trends and flavours from industry-leading chef faculty.
+These dedicated instructors will provide you with the learning experience you need to succeed by helping you to understand that a career in the culinary field is fueled by passion and rewarded through skill development.

-You receive hands-on training to master culinary fundamentals, ingredients, food preparation and all of the other skills needed in this exciting industry.
-This training occurs in culinary labs, including Centennial College's cafe, restaurant and event centre to ensure you hone your skills before entering the workplace.
+You will receive hands-on training to master culinary fundamentals, ingredients, food preparation and all of the other skills needed to enter this exciting industry.
+This training takes place in culinary labs, including Centennial College's cafe, restaurant and event centre to ensure you hone your skills before entering the workplace.

 |Course Code||Course Title||Location|